haquefardeen/awesome-dot/README.md

 #### Exploration websites

-- [Crowdloan.me](https://crowdloan.me/)- A single page where you will get every active data about the crowdloans based on Kusama and Polkadot network
+- [Crowdloan.me](https://crowdloan.me/)- A single page where you will get every active data about the crowdloans based on Kusama and Polkadot network.
 - [Parachains Info](https://parachains.info/#!) - Get the essential information of every parachain auction.
 - [dot treasury](https://www.dotreasury.com/)- This website focus on creating accountability and transparency of Kusama treasury by providing every details.
 - [polkassembly](https://polkadot.polkassembly.io/)- An open-source platform to vote and discuss governance proposals, motions, and referenda.